tinyvision-ai-inc/tinyclunx33_zephyr_example/app_imx219/README.md

   adapter to the other end.

 - Plug the adapter to the adapter on the right side: `Expansion #2` for Rev1, `Pod A` for Rev2

-- Load the [`RTLv0.9.mipi`](https://github.com/tinyvision-ai-inc/tinyclunx33_public/releases/tag/v0.9) which is built exclusively for this example.

 ## Running guide